From fairytale castles and Gothic cathedrals to epic battlefields and dreamy chocolate shops, here are some of the best places to visit in Belgium.

 Explore the cultural capital of Liège

-Situated on the Meuse River, not far from Maastricht in the Netherlands, Liège is considered the cultural capital of Wallonia.
+Situated on the Meuse River, not far from Maastricht in the Netherlands, Liège is considered to be the cultural capital of Wallonia.
 It is also the birthplace of Emperor Charlemagne and writer Georges Simenon; creator of the fictional detective Jules Maigret.
-The city is the third-largest in Belgium and is filled with landmarks dating back to the medieval era.
+The city is the third-largest in Belgium and is filled with landmarks that date back to the medieval era.
+Needless to say, if you love history, then this is one of the best places to visit in Belgium.
 Must-see sights include Saint Paul’s Cathedral, or Liège Cathedral, which was built in the 15th century and is still revered today for its Gothic architecture and collection of treasures.

 The Palace of the Prince-Bishops is also worth visiting for its remarkable Gothic and Renaissance design.
-The impressive structure features a grand court enclosed by 60 columns; with richly ornate details such as grotesque masks and fantasy human figures.
+The impressive structure features a grand court enclosed by 60 columns, with richly ornate details such as grotesque masks and fantasy human figures.
 Meanwhile, Le Grand Curtuis museum is worth visiting for its archaeological treasures all housed within a 17th-century mansion.
 If you have the energy, it is well worth climbing the 374 steps of the Montagne de Bueren.
-This is considered to be one of the world’s ten most extraordinary staircases and offers breathtaking views from the top.
-If you fancy shopping, however, make sure to visit the La Batte market; the largest and oldest market in Belgium.
+From the top, you can enjoy breathtaking views, which is perhaps why so many people consider it to be one of the world’s ten most extraordinary staircases.
+If you fancy shopping, however, make sure to visit the La Batte market, the largest and oldest market in Belgium.
 Here you will find fruits, vegetables, books, clothes, and plants amid picturesque stalls.